jaols/PSJumpStart/README.md

 2. Put `*:Verbose=$true`in it.
 3. Run the script to load `Verbose` mode in current session.

+Using the argument `-Verbose` at the command prompt will override the `dfp`file settings introducing the limits mentioned before, but may be needed at some scenarios.

+#### Function debugging

+If you only need to get verbose printout from a specific function you can add `Function-Name:Verbose=$true` in any `dfp` file.

 ### The templates

 In the `Templates`folder (living in the module folder) is a set of templates.
-Copy these to your preferred working space or use the command `Copy-PSTemplate` in the module.
+Use `Find-PSTemplate`in the PSJumpStart module to list the template files.
+Copy a template to your preferred working space by using `Copy-PSTemplate`.

 ### Script signing

 There is a little stand alone feature in the `Templates`folder for script signing.
 It will search for a valid `CodeSigning`  capable certificate on the local computer.
-If not found a new self signed certificate will be created and used for signing scripts.
+If not found a new self signed certificate will be created.
+The found/new certificate is then used to sign single scripts or all scripts in a folder.

+This feature is not dependent on the PSJumpStart module.

 ## Down the rabbit hole